 Are You an Unhappy Bully?

-Everyone has bully tendencies when they feel threatened or have unmet needs that are difficult to resolve.
-The five-factor personality traits model contains five categories of personality traits: openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism.
-The five-factor personality traits may give rise to great leaders and compassionate community helpers when balanced with other social checks and norms.
+Everyone has bullying tendencies when they feel threatened or have unmet needs that are difficult to resolve.
+The five-factor personality traits model comprises five categories: openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism.
+The five-factor personality traits may foster great leaders and compassionate community helpers when balanced with other social checks and norms.

 Dr. Debra Stewart